utsabsamadder/PotholeDetection/README.md

 ### 🎯 **Goal**

-To do Pothole Detection Using YOLO
+To do Pothole Detection Using YOLOsgi

 ### 🧵 **Dataset**